-Join us for the first public screening of theater artist Malik Work’s interpretation of Jupiter Hammon’s An Essay on Slavery.
-The video screening will be followed by a discussion between Malik Work and Douglas Jones, Associate Professor of English and Theater Studies at Duke University.
+Join us for the first public screening of theater artist Malik Work’s interpretation of Jupiter Hammon’s An Essay on Slavery, followed by a discussion with the artist Malik Work and his collaborators on the film, Aanika M. Allen and William Ellis.
+The event will be moderated by Douglas Jones, Associate Professor of English and Theater Studies at Duke University.

 DATE: Wednesday, February 9, 2022

 TIME: 5:30pm to 7:00pm via Zoom

 COST: Free or optional donation (registration required)

 Malik Work’s short film will be part of a future exhibition and audio-visual installation at Joseph Lloyd Manor, one of Preservation Long Island’s historic house musems and a site that enslaved generations of people of African descent including Jupiter Hammon (1711–ca.1806), who wrote powerfully about the social and moral conflicts slavery raised in the newly formed United States.